 At this point, I remembered that a friend in middle school had told me about a method that models used to stay skinny…they would make themselves throw up.
 I had done this a couple of times in the past, mostly to play hooky at school.
 So I tried it again.

 I made a promise to stick to my strict eating and not have to throw up again.
-But I would always end up feeling hungry from the lack of food, and would end up bingeing, and then purging.
+But I would always end up feeling so hungry from the lack of food, and would end up bingeing, and then purging.

 The Bulimia Cycle begins.
 I kept cutting calories down more and stuck with running for exercise and started to see weight changes.
 I developed a pattern where I would purge if I ate over a certain amount of food every day, just to discipline myself.
 But soon the binges came more frequently and violently, and before I knew it I was bingeing and purging every day.

 My life revolved around obsessing over my weight and food.
 I felt I had control over my eating and my weight at first, but I was losing control.
 The disease was controlling me.
 I wanted to stop, and do it the healthy way, but I was so obsessed and caught up in the cycle.
 Nothing was ever good enough.
 No weight I reached was ever low enough.
 I felt like I had to keep going.
-I was afraid to stop, because I would gain all that weight back.
+I was so afraid to stop, because then I would gain all that weight back.
 It became my identity.

 First Stay in Treatment.
 My parents noticed my eating behaviors and confronted me, and after a few doctor’s appointments and trips to my counselor, the decision was made that I would fly out to California to spend 30 days in a treatment facility for eating disorders.